 In applying what we have learned from the study of the blueprints of life, we can now engineer microorganisms to synthesize compounds that have value to medicine.
 This includes engineering microorganisms to manufacture currently “non-natural” compounds such as AIDS drugs and anticancer compounds.

 Biosynthesis for Discovery

 Fully 60 – 70% of drugs used in treatment of human illness are either natural products, derived from natural products or can trace their origins to a secondary metabolite.
-We are exploring extreme environments, specifically caves, for biodiversity capable of producing new natural products for treating human illness.
+Cutting edge single cell chemical biology methods allow us to bring natural products into the center of human chemical biology and precision medicine.

 Brian Bachmann is Associate Professor at the Vanderbilt University Department of Chemistry.
 He earned his B.S. in Chemistry from Virginia Tech, M.S. from Southern Methodist University, and Ph.D from the Johns Hopkins University.

 The VLBS, directed by Brian Bachmann, is an interdisciplinary group of researchers with diverse backgrounds in chemistry, biochemistry, and molecular biology.
 Researchers from the VLBS have generated foundational advances in natural product biosynthesis, synthetic biology and discovery.